Gastric Sleeve Surgery Q&A

 Who is a good candidate for Gastric Sleeve Surgery?

 Not all overweight people qualify for the gastric sleeve.
 There are some criteria that must be fulfilled before a patient is approved for surgery.
-Generally, gastric sleeve surgery is indicated for morbidly obese adults — that is, people between 18 and 65 with a body mass index (BMI) of 40 or higher.
+Generally, weight loss gastric sleeve surgery is indicated for morbidly obese adults — that is, people between 18 and 65 with a body mass index (BMI) of 40 or higher.
 For a person standing 5-foot-9, that equates to a body weight of 270.

 People with a body-mass index of 35 — 235 pounds for a 5-foot-9-inch adult — can also qualify.
 Usually, this requires at least one additional health problem related to obesity.
 Some common weight-related health conditions include diabetes, sleep apnea, hypertension, asthma and joint pain.